 For those seeking to mail packets where a physical address is required, please use: 1659 E. Elm Street, Jefferson City, Missouri 65101.
-Application packets that are not signed by an authorized official and postmarked or received by November 16, 2022 will not be considered eligible for scoring.
+Application packets that are not signed by an authorized official, do not meet the 50/50 matching share and are not postmarked by November 15, 2023 will not be considered eligible for scoring.
 For questions about an application packet or the process, call (573) 751-8661 or email mspgrants@dnr.mo.gov.

-Sponsors are strongly encouraged to attend the LWCF application webinar scheduled in August.
-The webinar date is listed at https://mostateparks.com/page/63306/grant-workshops.
-This webinar is hosted by GMS staff to assist project sponsors with the application process.
+Sponsors are strongly encouraged to attend the LWCF application webinars scheduled in September.
+The webinar dates are listed at https://mostateparks.com/page/63306/grant-workshops.
+These webinars are hosted by GMS staff to assist project sponsors with the application process.
 GMS staff reviews the submitted applications for accuracy and completeness and may ask project sponsors to provide additional information.

 Project applications are evaluated on a competitive scoring basis, with most of the application questions having a designated point value.
 GMS staff and an internal advisory committee composed of park and recreation professionals will evaluate the applications and assign scores to the individual responses, which are then tallied and a cumulative score given to each application.
 The overall application score determines the project's ranking against other proposed projects.
 The advisory committee then makes funding recommendations to GMS staff.
 GMS staff will then submit a list of the recommended projects to the DSP Director, who is also the LWCF State Liaison Officer (SLO).
-After the DSP Director reviews and approves the projects, GMS staff will conduct a risk assessment and pre-award site inspections of recommended projects to ensure eligibility and ability to satisfy administrative requirements.
+After the DSP Director reviews and approves the projects, GMS staff will conduct a risk assessment, and pre-award site inspections of recommended projects to ensure eligibility and ability to satisfy administrative requirements.
 Applications that satisfy both the risk assessment and pre-award inspection criteria will then be submitted to the NPS for federal review and approval.
 Projects cannot begin until approval is obtained by the NPS.
 The number of ranked projects that will be recommended for funding is determined by the state's LWCF apportionment for the current fiscal year.
-All applicants will be notified of the results of the application review process, and sponsors of approved projects will receive a notice of award and project agreement.
-The entire process generally takes at least fourteen - twenty months, from the initial call for project applications to notice of award.
+All applicants will be notified of the results of the application review process in early summer, and sponsors of approved projects will receive a notice of award and the Financial Assistance Agreement.
+The entire process generally takes at least fourteen to twenty months, from the initial call for project applications to notice of award.